 The apostle Paul also addresses this issue in Romans 5.
 Verses 14-15 explain, "Yet death reigned from Adam to Moses, even over those whose sinning was not like the transgression of Adam, who was a type of the one who was to come.
 But the free gift is not like the trespass.
 For if many died through one man's trespass, much more have the grace of God and the free gift by the grace of that one man Jesus Christ abounded for many."
 Adam represented a man who would die.
 Jesus represents one who brings life.

-Jesus is the second Adam as the one who came to bring life, the first among those redeemed through Christ.
+Jesus is the last Adam as the one who came to bring life.
 It is through Jesus that sin's condemning power is broken, offering new life and eternal life through Him.

 How is Jesus the Son of God?